Oodles of Opportunities!

 Each of our courses now features a full set of lab activities, which we have compiled from a number of sources.
 Notably, all these labs can be completed using materials found within your household or a local discount store.
-Look to the new “users manuals” we have produced for each of our courses to learn more.
+Look to the new “Teacher Manuals” we have produced for each of our courses to learn more.
 Briefly, here are the different sources of activities you will find embedded within each course:

 1. The textbook itself contains numerous hands-on activities.
 These are found primarily at the back of each chapter.
 They tend to be short and sweet and you will find hundreds throughout the textbook.
 For some examples, sign up for our activities newsletter.